marimo-team/marimo/docs/index.md

 :::
 ::::

+Developer experience is core to marimo, with an emphasis on reproducibility, maintainability, composability, and shareability.

 **Highlights.**

-- **reactive**: run a cell, and marimo automatically updates all affected cells and outputs
+- **reactive**: run a cell and marimo automatically runs affected cells and updates their outputs
 - **interactive**: bind sliders, tables, plots, and more to Python — no callbacks required
-- **reproducible**: no hidden state, deterministic execution order
+- **reproducible**: no hidden state, deterministic execution order — code with confidence in your notebook's correctness
 - **deployable**: executable as a script, deployable as an app
 - **developer-friendly**: git-friendly `.py` file format, GitHub Copilot, fast autocomplete, code formatting, and more

-_marimo was built from the ground up to solve many <a href="/faq.html#faq-jupyter">well-known problems associated with traditional notebooks_</a>.

 > ⚡ marimo notebooks run automatically with interactions and code changes